JohannesPfeifer/DSGE_mod/README.md

 ## Compatibility

-These mod-files have been tested against Dynare 4.5.
+These mod-files have been tested against Dynare 4.6.
 Compatibility with earlier versions is not guaranteed.
+For Dynare 4.5 version, please use the 4.5 branch of this repository

 # Contributing your own mod-files